Best Mattress 2026

 Although its pressure-relieving capabilities for lightweight sleepers showed a small chink in its armor, the Nectar bounced right back to championship form during the cooling test.
 Kenny Timper, staff writer and certified sleep science coach, used a thermal temperature gun to see how cool the mattress might keep sleepers.
 Kenny’s initial reading showed a score of 67.8 degrees.
 He then lay on the bed for five minutes before taking a second reading that showed 73.2 degrees.
 We consider a mattress that heats up by fewer than 5 degrees to have excellent temperature regulation.

-Given that twin beds offer a limited surface area, it should be noted that this mattress doesn’t have the best edge support.
-This means that the edge of the bed may collapse more under your weight than the center, which could leave you feeling less secure.
+Given that twin beds offer limited surface area, this mattress doesn’t have the best edge support.
+This means the edge of the bed may collapse more under your weight than the center, leaving you feeling less secure.
 Kenny said, “I felt the most sinkage while sitting on the edge of the bed.
-People with mobility issues may find that they have to put even more effort to get out of the bed.”
+People with mobility issues may find that they have to put even more effort to get out of bed.”

 Nectar Mattress Sleepopolis Scores